 to describe anything where a quantity is multiplied by a distance.
-Essentially, torque (τ) is equal to F x d (force x distance).
+Essentially, torque (τ) is equal to F × d (force × distance).
 You can see how torque is produced in Figure 6.2.
 The distance d is always measured perpendicular - that is, at right angles or 90° - to the line of action of the force.
 In Figure 6.3, the judo player is best advised to apply the forces in the forward-backward direction, to turn their opponent.
 The body can also be balanced by production of the appropriate torques, as shown by the gymnast in Figure 6.4, where the torque developed by the muscle acting across the joint is influenced by the perpendicular distance from the muscle's line of action to the joint's centre of rotation.

 In any object, the downward action of gravity influences every particle.
 If you look back at Figure 6.1, you can see that this influence of gravity on each particle creates a huge number of individual torques.
 The centre of gravity is the point about which the sum of all these torques is zero.
 The centre of mass is therefore the point about which the sum of torques would be zero if the body were re-oriented to be in line with gravity.
+It might also be important to note that the centre of pressure is the point of contact with a solid object (e.g. the feet on the ground during running or standing; Figure 4.2) through which the centre of gravity or mass acts; it can easily be measured using a force platform (Chapter 5).